On asymptotic expansions of generalized Bergman kernels on symplectic manifolds: Introduction

-As an immediate application of Theorem~\ref{t:main}, we construct the algebra of Toeplitz operators on the symplectic manifold $X$ associated with the renormalized Bochner-Laplacian.
-Actually, once we prove the full off-diagonal expansion of the generalized Bergman kernels, we can easily get a characterization of Toeplitz operators and prove that these operators form an algebra, following the arguments of \cite{ma-ma08a}.
-In the process of preparation of this paper, X. Ma and G. Marinescu informed us about the preprint \cite{ioos-lu-ma-ma}, where they constructed the algebra of Toeplitz operators associated with the renormalized Bochner-Laplacian, using asymptotic expansions of the generalized Bergman kernels in two complimentary domains covering the manifold \cite[(2.5) and Theorem 2.1]{ioos-lu-ma-ma} (see also \cite{lu-ma-ma}).
+As an immediate application of Theorem~\ref{t:main}, we construct the algebra of Toeplitz operators on the symplectic manifold $X$ associated with the renormalized Bochner Laplacian.
+Actually, once we prove the full off-diagonal asymptotic expansion of the generalized Bergman kernels, we can easily get a characterization of Toeplitz operators and prove that these operators form an algebra, following the arguments of \cite{ma-ma08a}.
+In the process of preparation of this paper, X. Ma and G. Marinescu informed me about the preprint \cite{ioos-lu-ma-ma}, where they constructed the algebra of Toeplitz operators associated with the renormalized Bochner Laplacian, by using asymptotic expansions of the generalized Bergman kernels in two complimentary domains covering the manifold \cite[(2.5) and Theorem 2.1]{ioos-lu-ma-ma} (see also \cite{lu-ma-ma}).
 These expansions are stronger than the near diagonal expansions proved in \cite{ma-ma08}, but weaker than the full off-diagonal ones established in the present paper.

 The paper is organized as follows.
-In Section \ref{local} we recall the results of \cite[Sections 1.1 and 1.2]{ma-ma08} on the localization and the rescaling of the problem which allow us to obtain a formal asymptotic expansion of the renormalized Bochner-Laplacian as $p\to \infty$.
-In Section \ref{norm}, we derive the weighted norm estimates for the resolvent of the renormalized Bochner-Laplacian $\mathcal L_t$.
-In Section~\ref{norm-Bergman}, we derive the weighted norm estimates for the generalized Bergman projection $\mathcal P_{q,t}$ associated with the operator $\mathcal L_t$ and its derivatives of an arbitrary order with respect to $t$.
-In Section~\ref{asymp}, we first use the estimates of Section~\ref{norm-Bergman} to derive the weighted norm estimates for the remainders in the asymptotic formula for the generalized Bergman projection $\mathcal P_{q,t}$.
+In \S\ref{local} we recall the results of \cite[Sections 1.1 and 1.2]{ma-ma08} on the localization and the rescaling of the problem which allow us to obtain a formal asymptotic expansion of the renormalized Bochner-Laplacian as $p\to \infty$.
+In \S\ref{norm}, we derive the weighted norm estimates for the resolvent of the renormalized Bochner-Laplacian $\mathcal L_t$.
+In \S\ref{norm-Bergman}, we derive the weighted norm estimates for the generalized Bergman projection $\mathcal P_{q,t}$ associated with the operator $\mathcal L_t$ and its derivatives of an arbitrary order with respect to $t$.
+In \S\ref{asymp}, we first use the estimates of Section~\ref{norm-Bergman} to derive the weighted norm estimates for the remainders in the asymptotic formula for the generalized Bergman projection $\mathcal P_{q,t}$.
 Then Sobolev embedding theorem allows us to obtain pointwise estimates of the remainders in the asymptotic formula for the generalized Bergman kernels.
-Finally, writing down these pointwise estimates in the initial coordinates, we complete the proof of the main theorem.
-Section~\ref{Toeplitz} is devoted to Toeplitz operators.
+Finally, writing these pointwise estimates in the initial coordinates, we complete the proof of the main theorem. \S\ref{Toeplitz} is devoted to Toeplitz operators.

-We are grateful to X. Ma and G. Marinescu for useful discussions.
+The author is grateful to X. Ma and G. Marinescu for useful discussions.